myksb1223/notes/Synchronize timetables & subjects.md

     But we know the best way to upgrade database!

 After finishing upgrade database, we synchronize all datas to server.
 We can know what datas need synchronization because `server_timestamp` is nil or null.
-We also use this way when user create timetable, subject.
+We also use this way when user create timetable and subject.

     When user create timetable and subject, `server_timestamp` is also nil or null.
     So when first synchronize, `update_timestamp` and `device_timestamp` are also nil or null.